Rebne/racetrack/README.md

   - [x] Change race mode to "Danger" when race session is ended
   - [ ] Update Lap-Line Observer interface in real-time when race session starts
   - [ ] Disable or hide buttons between races in Lap-Line Tracker
-  - [ ] Hide "Start race" button when no more races are in queue
+  - [x] ~~Hide "Start race" button when no more races are in queue~~ Race cannot be started when none are in queue.

 ## Network Accessibility
 - [x] Make interfaces accessible from external networks: